grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 | node3 | Mac   | MacOS    | M3       | 16gbRAM       | gray  | apps | false       |
 | node4 | Alone | SoLonely | JustHere | NotConnected  | red   |      | false       |

 If the icon field contains a value, it’s displayed instead of the title and subtitle.
-See available icons [here](https://developers.grafana.com/ui/latest/index.html?path=/story/docs-overview-icon--icons-overview).

-**Edges Data Set**
+For a list of of available icons, refer to [Icons Overview](https://developers.grafana.com/ui/latest/index.html?path=/story/docs-overview-icon--icons-overview).

+### Edges dataset

+Similar to the nodes dataset, the edges dataset needs one unique ID field for each relationship, followed by two fields containing the source and the target nodes of the edge; that is, the nodes the edge connects.
+Other optional fields are main and secondary stats, context menu elements, line thickness, highlight indications, line colors, and configurations to turn the connection into a dashed line.
+For more information and naming conventions for these fields, refer to the [Edges data frame structure](#edges-data-frame-structure) section.

+#### Example

 | id    | source | target | mainstat | seconddarystat | thickness | highlighted | color  |
 | ----- | ------ | ------ | -------- | -------------- | --------- | ----------- | ------ |
 | edge1 | node1  | node2  | TheMain  | TheSub         | 3         | true        | cyan   |
 | edge2 | node3  | node2  | Main2    | Sub2           | 1         | false       | orange |

-If a node lacks edge connections, it’s displayed on its own outside of the other connections.
+If a node lacks edge connections, it’s displayed on its own outside of the network.

 ## Panel options